 – 3 tablespoons of sesame oil

-- If you want, you can put the yolk of a large egg
+– If desired, you can add the yolk of a large egg

-Nikuman - Japanese bread stuffed with meat, steamed
+Nikuman - Japanese bread filled with meat, steamed

-Step 1: In a container place the wheat flour, sugar, salt, dry yeast, baking powder, milk.
-Mix with a wooden spoon, slowly adding warm water.
+Step 1: In a bowl, place the wheat flour, sugar, salt, dry yeast, baking powder, and milk.
+Mix with a wooden spoon, gradually adding warm water.
 Add oil and knead very well (about 15 minutes).
-The more you knead, the fluffier the dough!!
+The more you knead, the fluffier the dough will be!

-Step 2: Let the dough rest for about 1 hour, spraying water and covering the dough with plastic wrap.
+Step 2: Let the dough rest for about 1 hour, spraying it with water and covering it with plastic wrap.

-Step 3: Divide the dough into small portions and open each portion in a round shape, trying to make the peripheral part thinner than the central part.
+Step 3: Divide the dough into small portions and roll each portion into a round shape, making the peripheral part thinner than the central part.

-Step 4: Close the ends of the Nikuman well and place waterproof paper on the bottom.
-Grease the grid of the steam pan and place the Nikumans spraying with water.
-Leave to rest for another 40 minutes.
-When they increase in volume, steam them over high heat for 20-30 minutes.
+Step 4: Seal the ends of the Nikuman well and place waterproof paper on the bottom.
+Grease the steamer rack and arrange the Nikumans, spraying them with water.
+Let them rest for another 40 minutes.
+When they increase in volume, steam on high heat for 20-30 minutes.

-Mix in a container a little rice vinegar, sesame oil, finely chopped chives and red pepper powder.
-Drip this sauce over the filling when tasting the nikuman!!
+Mix in a bowl a little rice vinegar, sesame oil, finely chopped green onions, and red pepper powder.
+Drizzle this sauce over the filling when tasting the nikuman!

 Source: https://pt.petitchef.com/